-Student-led project roles usually count towards the "Make a Difference" part of the Manchester Leadership Award.
+Student-led project roles usually count towards the "Make a Difference" part of the Stellify Award.
 Roles that take on committee responsibility may count towards the "Step Up and Lead" section.

 Student Action is a group of like-minded students who run a variety of volunteering projects, aiming to help others and create positive change within the local community.
 All of the projects were started by and are led by students, and some have been running since the 1960s.